funvill/funvill.github.io/_posts/2015-07-07-day-52-set-up-at-maker-faire.md

 ---
-title: Day 52 - Set up at maker faire
+title: "Day 52 - Set up at maker faire"
 date: 2015-07-07 00:52:00
+categories:
-categories: YearOfMaking
+- YearOfMaking
+slug: day-52-set-up-at-maker-faire

 ---

 I got busy and I have not been updating this post regularly.
 Here is a large post dump.